Shochraos/dms-todoman-plugin/README.md

 the bar and opens a popout where you can browse tasks grouped by due date, complete them, and add or edit tasks inline — all driven by the `todo` CLI, so your `.ics` files stay the single source of truth.

+> **AI disclaimer:** The QML frontend was built with the help of AI, following
+> DankMaterialShell's Material Design scheme so it matches the rest of the
+> shell.

 > [!IMPORTANT]
 > **todoman is required.** This plugin is a front-end for the `todo` command; it